joejag/aws_exam_notes/ec2.md

 ## EC2 Hibernate

+- Needs to be set when you create the instance
 - terminate: deletes things, stop: keeps them on an EBS
 - When you start an EC2 instance: OS boots up, bootstrap script runs, apps start
 - Hibernate: Store RAM on disk, plus normal EBS stop behaviour